dasilvaa10/mlVAR00/readME.md

 ## Visualizing the networks
 The function "prep4graph" takes in either a list of combined imputed data or the results of a normal "mlVAR00" analysis and prepares it to be input into the "qgraph" package for visualization.
-Here, we'll graph the imputed data and the complete data below.
+Here, we'll graph the imputed data (top) and the complete data (bottom).

 ``` r
 toGraph <- prep4graph(combined_ests, type  = "imputed")